awslabs/ar-go-tools/doc/00_intro.md

 Many analyses have been implemented for the Go language in publicly available tools ([Go vulnerability checking](https://pkg.go.dev/golang.org/x/vuln/cmd/govulncheck), [Go vet](https://pkg.go.dev/cmd/vet), [Go Flow Levee](https://github.com/google/go-flow-levee)), but those analyses have limitations and their use case does not match our goals.
 We need analyses that ensure the [soundness](https://cacm.acm.org/blogs/blog-cacm/236068-soundness-and-completeness-with-precision/fulltext) of their result, that is, they must ensure that if the code contains any error or any vulnerability, then an alarm will be raised.
 This is not the case for analyses that do only code scanning, which consists only in identifying known patterns in the code.
+A lot of analyses in Argot can also be used as simple checks by using some of the `unsafe-` options which usually reduces the number of false positive, as the expense of soundness.

 ## Solution